 In Section 3 does not provide a significant contribution and just reports a number of weakly grounded statements.
 In other words, the paper simply does not contain enough research to be a research article.
 I recommend changing the type of article to review paper with some "generalized model" supplementary section.

 Thank you for this comment.
 We have highlighted the conceptual nature of the paper and the need for validating it through empirical research.
-We agree that it can be regarded as a conceptual paper that presents a wider perspective on the overall concept of bystanding that should foster follow up research, to develop and validate mechanisms that can help mitigating risk and health behaviours as presented in lines________.
-As this is the first model to suggest an integrative viewpoint integrating risk and health behaviours to reflect the victim by proxy role of the bystander, we agree to the fact that it is a conceptual paper that needs validation, yet at the same time we do believe that is has an interesting view on the victimization process of bystanders.
+We agree that it can be regarded as a conceptual paper that presents a wider perspective on the overall concept of bystanding and should foster follow up research, to develop and validate mechanisms that can help mitigating risk and health behaviors as presented in lines________.
+As this is the first model to suggest an integrative viewpoint integrating risk and health behaviors, to reflect the victim by proxy role of the bystander, we agree it needs validation, but feel it presents an interesting view on the victimization process experienced by bystanders.

 Reviewer 3